Icevalley/youflix/README.md

 # YouFlix
 This is a website created for learning purposes using NextJS.
-More info will follow regarding API's etc.
+It is created as a Netflix-lookalike using a youtube API to get videos.
+Other implementations include Magic Link & Hasura graphQL.
+More info later.